jackjtaylor/jackjtaylor/README.md

 I sadly had many more projects that were developed, but were lost on a hard-drive, or never uploaded to GitHub.
 This is why my GitHub portfolio might look a bit bare, but rest assured, talk to me and I'm sure I'll have plenty of projects to discuss!
 </p>

-###

-- 🔭 I’m currently working on **a full-stack Spring website.**

-- 🌱 I’m currently learning **about Java, and extending my knowledge past previous projects.**

-- 👯 I’m looking to collaborate on **full-stack development, and creating dynamic sites.**

-- 💬 Ask me about **advanced Python and automation**

-###

 <h2 align="left">I develop with</h2>

 ###

   - 🐍 Python, with frameworks such as Django, Flask, SQLAlchemy, Peewee, and FastAPI

-  - 💻 Java, C#, C++, Git
+  - 💻 JavaScript, TypeScript, C++, Git

-  - 🖥️ HTML, CSS, JavaScript, Angular, Ionic, Cordova

   - 🛠️ Git, Docker, GitLab CI

-  - 📦 MySQL, Postgres, SQLite
+  - 📦 MySQL, Postgres, SQLite, and more

-  - 🎮 Unreal Engine, Unity, and other model and game visualisation software

 ###

 <p align="left"> I pride myself on being a clear, understandable and communicating developer.
 I strive to always document code, write clear naming conventions, format and cleanup code, and more.
 More importantly, I strive to push clear, simple commits and communicate my changes effectively with team members.
 I'm an easy and outgoing person, and communication is second nature to me.</p>